 There are two different ways to heat water in your home: a tank system and a tankless system (also called an on-demand water heater).

-What is a Tank Water Heater
+How Does a Tank Water Heater Work

 A tank-style water heater heats an entire tank of water.
 The tank keeps the water warm until it is needed.
 The tank keeps the water warm at a slightly lower temperature than the tankless system.